USIM and U0: A Vision-Language-Action Dataset and Model for General Underwater Robots: Method

-To enable the model to reason effectively about task goals relative to the robot's current state, we represent target positions and orientations in a robot-centric coordinate system.
-Specifically, let the six-degree-of-freedom poses of the target and the robot in the world coordinate system be
+For CAP module, target poses are treated as the GT.
+To enable effective reasoning relative to the robot's current state, we represent target poses in a robot-centric coordinate system.
+Let the 6-DoF poses of the target and the robot in the world coordinate system be